Emberlynn-Loo/tp/docs/DeveloperGuide.md

 * contains details about the person, stored as `Attribute` objects.
     * The `Person` component,
         * stores the Unique User ID or UUID of the person
-        * stores the `Attribute` objects in the `Person` object in the hash map
+        * stores any number of `Attribute` objects in the `Person` object in the hash map
-        * stores the `Relationship` objects in the `Person` object in the hash map
+        * stores any number of `Relationship` objects in the `Person` object in the hash map
+        * does not require to have any `Attribute` objects or `Relationship` objects
     * The `Unique User ID` component,
-        * stores the Unique User ID or UUID of the person
+        * acts as the unique identifier for a person
         * the UUID is generated by the system and is unique for each person
         * it is used for identifying the person in the system whenever calls are made to the system
         * does not depend on the other components (as the `Unique User ID` is a standalone store of details about the `Person`)